ChaudhryAsad/Game_Project_C-/README.md

   <p align="center"><img src="./Screenshots/login.png"></p>

   * username = Snake and password = Snake.
-  * If you enterd the correct username and password a messagebox will appear.
+  * If you enter the correct username and password a messagebox will appear.

   * Now the Game (Dialog) window will appear.